therealaldo/templates/pull_requests.md

 #### Bug Fixes

-When adding a new big fix change, add the issues your pull request fixes.
+When adding a new bug fix change, add the issues your pull request fixes.

 > Fixes: #18451 \
 > Fixes: #18663